-a.
-Divide the total amount of all Federal grants received for the building during the compliance period (which did not already reduce the amount of the eligible basis reported on line 1 of Schedule A) by the eligible basis in line 1 of this Schedule A. This result should be expressed as a decimal carried out to four places.
+1. Divide the total amount of all Federal grants received for the building during the compliance period that did not already reduce the amount of the eligible basis (reported on line 1 of Schedule A) by the eligible basis on line 1 of this Schedule A. Express the result as a decimal carried out to at least four places.

-Note: If the eligible basis on line 1 of this Schedule A was increased by a percentage allowable under section 42(d)(5)(C) (and reflected either in Part I, line 3b of Form 8609 or in a separate statement issued to you by the housing credit agency), then increase the total amount of all Federal grants in a by this percentage increase and divide this amount by the eligible basis in line 1 of this Schedule A. For example, if the percentage increase is 130% and all Federal grants total \$11,000, multiply \$11,000 by 1.30 and divide the result (\$14,300) by the eligible basis on line 1.
+Note: If the eligible basis on line 1 of this Schedule A was increased by a percentage allowable under section 42(d)(5)(C) (and reflected either in Part I, line 3b, of Form 8609 or in a separate statement issued to you by the housing credit agency), then increase the total amount of all Federal grants in 1 by this percentage increase and divide this amount by the eligible basis on line 1 of this Schedule A. For example, if the percentage increase is 130% and all Federal grants total \$11,000, multiply \$11,000 by 1.3000 and divide the result (\$14,300) by the eligible basis on line 1.

-b.
-Multiply the decimal amount determined in a by the credit on line 13.
+2. Multiply the decimal amount determined in 1 by the credit on line 13.
 Enter this result on line 14.